Mazrah18/SentimentAnalysis/README.md

 # SentimentAnalysis

-The sentiment analysis systems which uses Lexicon-based Algorithm is implemented using text processing and regular expression.
+The NLP-based sentiment analysis system which uses Lexicon-based algorithms is implemented using text processing and regular expression.

 run 'python secondpage.py'